MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 [Namespaces](xref:microsoft.quantum.qsharp.namespaces) help you organize related functionality.
 Namespaces are user-named, and there can only be one `namespace` per qsharp (*.qs) file.

-The Q# standard library has pre-defined namespaces that contain functions and operations that you can use in quantum programs.
-For more details, see [Built-in namespaces](#built-in-namespaces).
+The Q# standard library has predefined namespaces that contain functions and operations that you can use in quantum programs.
+For more information, see [Built-in namespaces](#built-in-namespaces).

 **Jupyter Notebooks** do not use user namespaces.